anon-blue/anon.blue/README.txt

                         hello!
 I'm leaves.
 IF you wang()
    hello!I'mleaves
         hello!
 I'M leaves. if you want to taik(talk) with me ,pla()(please)
 Hello!
 I'm leaves.
-I'm lonely on  nternet.If you want to talk with me,please sen d send an email to leaves_minecraft@163.com or 3867749443@qq.com.i'm waiting
-for you!(awa)
-        about me(leaves):I live in China.If you have QQ,youcan also + my QQ.
- My QQ is 3867749443.
+I'm lonely on  okkkokbddbdbeoshd
+                                                              NO One WANTS TALK TO YOUUUUUUUUUUUUUUUUUUUUUUUUUUUUjdjdjd

    ffsdf;lk;lksdlkf;lkkfkkfkillyouliawaadwdadwww114514HAHAHAHAHAHHHHHHHHHHHHHHHH